 The Library's Research Data Services (RDS) offers consultations and coordinates workshops on data analysis and statistics, computation and programming, and GIS methods and software.
 See the RDS training page for a list of current course offerings.

-Advanced Research Computing Services (ARCS) offers consultations on computation-intensive projects, Rivanna orientation sessions by appointment, as well as workshops, programming short courses, and semester-length courses on research computing for graduate students.
-See the ARCS course page for a list of current offerings.
+Research Computing (RC) offers consultations on computation-intensive projects, HPC support, Rivanna orientation sessions by appointment, cloud architecture, scientific programming and big data solutions, as well as workshops, programming short courses, and semester-length courses on research computing for graduate students.
+See the RC education page for a list of current offerings.

 Questions/comments about this page? email@example.com